-Advisor Number Phone # Office # E-Mail Dr. Chiang 000219429 x3624 201 lchiang@esu.edu Dr. Demirciftci 000340244 x3685 203 tdemircift@esu.edu Dr. Meitner 000340154 x3290 200 fmeitner@esu.edu HRTM Office x3511 207
+Advisor Number Phone # Office # E-Mail Dr. Chiang 000219429 x3624 208 lchiang@esu.edu Dr. Meitner 000340154 x3290 200 fmeitner@esu.edu HRTM Office x3511 207

 The student's responsibilities in the academic advising process:

 - Read and understand the Career and Advising Manual, degree requirements, departmental policies and procedures, and career opportunities available.
 UNDERSTANDING AND MEETING DEGREE REQUIREMENTS IS THE STUDENT'S RESPONSIBILITY. - Make an appointment with your academic advisor during pre-registration and come to that appointment with a tentative schedule for the upcoming semester to be reviewed and approved by the advisor.
 Obtain the Personal Identification Number [PIN] from your advisor.
 Note that PINs change each semester and only your academic advisor can provide this number to you. - See your advisor during drop/add if a change in scheduling becomes necessary. - See your advisor for career information and advisement. - Request referral for special academic services and personal counseling needs.